chartjs/Chart.js/docs/axes/cartesian/category.md

 ## Tick Configuration Options

 The category scale provides the following options for configuring tick marks.
 They are nested in the `ticks` sub object.
+These options extend the [common tick configuration](README.md#tick-configuration).

 | Name | Type | Default | Description
 | -----| ---- | --------| -----------